chokevin8/chokevin8.github.io/_posts/2023-09-10-stable-diffusion-part4.md

 can be as close to a Gaussian as possible so that the generative process is accurate and generates a good image quality.

 However, in this Markovian sampling process called DDPM (short for Denoising Diffusion Probabilistic Models), the $$T$$ timesteps have to be performed sequentially, meaning sampling speed is extremely slow, especially compared to fast sampling speeds of predecessors such as GANs.
-The forward $$T$$ steps and the reverse sampling $$T$$ steps have to be equal, as we are reversing the forward process.
+The limitation here is that the forward $$T$$ steps and the reverse sampling $$T$$ steps must be equal, as we are reversing the forward process for sampling.
 The above Markovian sampling algorithm is the DDPM sampling algorithm, which will be explained first, but then we will also mention a new, non-Markovian sampling process called DDIM (short for Denoising Diffusion Implicit Models) that is able to accelerate sampling speeds. **Note that the authors of the
 LDM paper utilized DDIM because of this exact reason.**